weilunchang0219/weilunchang0219.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 5
-cv_pdf: Project1_MEMO.pdf # you can also use external links here
+cv_pdf: CV.pdf # you can also use external links here
 description: A comprehensive overview of my professional experience, education, and skills.
 toc:
   sidebar: left